Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 That perspective, and the story that informs that perspective, also resonates with a lot of people.
 And it keeps those people coming to Wistia and staying with Wistia as customers, as partners, and as prospective employees.
 That's the marker of great thought leadership content.

-A seeming limitation of this type of thought leadership content might be that there are only so many lived experiences that we have.
+A seeming limitation of this type of thought leadership content might be that we only have so many lived experiences.
 How many industry-advancing, convention-challenging insights can those experiences produce?

 And if you do truly hit the bottom of your personal story, there's always your network.